With so many countries, Europe has an overwhelming amount of culture, history, and great vibes. These are the best cities in Europe to visit.

 You’ve seen it in so many movies – that’s because London is one of the most famous and iconic cities globally.
-Many landmarks are instantly recognizable, and Big Ben and the Tower of London are just a couple of its main attractions.
+Many landmarks are instantly recognizable, and Big Ben and the Tower of London are just some of its main attractions.

 The UK’s capital has a vivid arts and culture scene for you to delve into, while most of its museums are free to the public.
-The city is very multicultural – its extraordinary diversity is evidenced by the endless array of brilliant cafes, restaurants, and bars.
-What’s more, it also has some of the best shopping in Europe.
+The city is very multicultural – the endless array of brilliant cafes, restaurants, and bars evidences its extraordinary diversity.
+Moreover, it also has some of the best shopping in Europe.

 What are you interested in?
 Sport, theater, architecture, musicals, maybe the Royal family?
 Why not go on a Harry Potter rendezvous?
-There truly is something for everyone to enjoy in London, making it one of the best places to visit in Europe.
+There truly is something for everyone to enjoy in London, making it one of Europe’s best places to visit.